‘Alien’ Creator Ridley Scott Believes Encounter With ‘Superior Beings’ Could Result In End Of The World

 But why should humans be cautious around aliens?
 “Because they are a lot smarter than we are,” Scott asserted, “and if you are stupid enough to challenge them you will be taken out in three seconds.”

 Ridley Scott’s view of conquering and/or destructive aliens is certainly not unique.
-In fact, he joins such luminaries as theoretical physicist Stephen Hawking, who issued a warning in 2010 that transmitting messages to the stars (for example, the METI, or Messaging ExtraTerrestrial Intelligence, International project), effectively signaling to the universe Earth’s presence, might not be a wise and could get the attention of advanced alien beings who might not have humanity’s best interest in mind.
+In fact, he joins such luminaries as theoretical physicist Stephen Hawking, who issued a warning in 2010 that transmitting messages to the stars (for example, the METI, or Messaging ExtraTerrestrial Intelligence, International project), effectively signaling to the universe Earth’s presence, might not be wise and could get the attention of advanced alien beings who might not have humanity’s best interest in mind.

 Hawking first broached the subject in his Discovery Channel series Into the Universe with Stephen Hawking, where he said that expecting kind and welcoming aliens might be somewhat naive.